LFaza1/LumaTestAutomationFramework/README.md

    ```
 2. **Install Dependencies**

-    Navigate to the project directory and run the following Maven command to install dependencies:
+    Navigate to the project directory and run the following Maven command to install the dependencies used in the project:
    ```bash
    mvn clean install -DskipTests
    ```